-Based upon bids received by the City on November 13, 2018, the Bonds were awarded to Robert W. Baird & Co., Inc. (the "Underwriter") for reoffering by the Underwriter.
-The Underwriter has agreed to purchase the Bonds at an aggregate purchase price equal to \$16,408,468.07 (the principal amount of the Bonds plus a net original issue premium of \$591,494.90, less an underwriter's discount of \$173,026.83), plus accrued interest, if any.
-The Underwriter is purchasing the Bonds for resale in the normal course of the Underwriter's business activities.
-The Underwriter reserves the right to offer any of the Bonds to one or more purchasers on such terms and conditions and at such price or prices as the Underwriter shall determine.
-The Underwriter reserves the right to join with dealers and other purchasers in offering the Bonds to the public.
-The Underwriter may offer and sell Bonds to certain dealers (including dealers depositing Bonds into investment trusts) at prices lower than the public offering prices.
+Based upon bids received by the City on November 21, 2019, the Series 2019A Bonds were awarded to First Bankers' Banc Securities, Inc. and the Series 2019B Bonds were awarded to Robert W. Baird & Co., Inc. (each, an "Underwriter").
+The Series 2019A Bonds are being purchased for reoffering by First Bankers' Banc Securities, Inc. The Series 2019B Bonds are being purchased for reoffering by Robert W. Baird & Co., Inc. The Underwriter for the Series 2019A Bonds has agreed to purchase the Series 2019A Bonds at an aggregate purchase price equal to \$1,466,207.65 (the principal amount of the Series 2019A Bonds plus original issue premium of \$19,923.10, less an underwriter's discount of \$8,715.45), plus accrued interest, if any.
+The Underwriter for the Series 2019B Bonds has agreed to purchase the Series 2019B Bond at an aggregate purchase price equal to \$3,487,169.55 (the principal amount of the Series 2019B Bonds plus a net original issue premium of \$133,220.70, less an underwriter's discount of \$36,051.15), plus accrued interest, if any.
+Each Underwriter is purchasing the Bonds for resale in the normal course of such Underwriter's business activities.
+Each Underwriter reserves the right to offer any of the Bonds to one or more purchasers on such terms and conditions and at such price or prices as such Underwriter shall determine.
+Each Underwriter reserves the right to join with dealers and other purchasers in offering the Bonds to the public.
+Each Underwriter may offer and sell Bonds to certain dealers (including dealers depositing Bonds into investment trusts) at prices lower than the public offering prices.

-The Underwriter has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriter does not guarantee the accuracy or completeness of that information.
+Each Underwriter has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but neither Underwriter guarantees the accuracy or completeness of that information.